The Sugar Found In Rna Is Called

 The Role of Ribose in RNA Structure

 The sequence of these bases along the RNA strand determines the genetic information that the RNA carries.
-The ribose-phosphate backbone provides the structural framework that supports and positions these bases so they can interact with other molecules, such as proteins or other RNA molecules.
+Also, the ribose-phosphate backbone provides the structural framework that supports and positions these bases so they can interact with other molecules, such as proteins or other RNA molecules.
 Without the ribose sugar, the bases wouldn't have a stable platform to attach to, and the genetic information wouldn't be organized in a way that could be read and interpreted.

 Ribose Synthesis